dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 ### Traceroute Summary
-The traceroute output shows the number of hops and routers my packets travel through before reaching the destination.
+The traceroute output shows the number of hops and routers the packets travel through before reaching the destination.
 This demonstrates how data moves across multiple networks, even for a simple request, and highlights how routing devices guide traffic through the internet.

 ---